WilliamH0010009/Windows-Auto-Config/README.md

 ### What does the Rest do?

-The VSCode and Atom stand alone configurators just install some packages to work with C/C++, Python (only VSCode as 20/09/20) and LaTex, also cloning a DnD 5e template in the MiKTeX source directories.
-If you look at the code you'll surely find a list of the packages.
+The VSCode and Atom stand alone configurators just install some packages to work with C/C++, Python (only VSCode as 20/09/20) and LaTex, if you look at the code you'll surely find a list of the packages.
+The MiKTeX configurator clones a DnD 5e template in a dedicated TEXMF directory and adds it to MiKTeX.

 As for the other items they should be pretty self explainatory or I forgot to put them here, one of the two.

 ### Is There something left to do?

 The VSCode backup tool doesn't care for anything but packages at the moment.
-It's not a problem for me at the moment, but ideally it should allow to backup and quickly set up themes, keybinds and snippets too.
+It's not a problem for me right now, but ideally it should allow to backup and quickly set up themes, keybinds and snippets too.
+Actually this whole section of the script is probably useless given the native github syncronization of VSCode.